maxx1128/eleventy-personal-site/posts/2019-05-01-comebacks-anti-accessibility-arguments.md

 Please remember this post next time someone pushes back against accessibility, online or in person.
 I encourage you to use it as a reference (or send them a link to save more time).

 Our time is better spent on productive tasks like improving our accessibility knowledge, building better interfaces, and losing the trail of people who need to get over their alligator bites.
 Seriously, they'll heal in a few months.
 Move on!

-_Have any other anti-accessibility arguments you've heard and the counter-arguments you gave?
-Please comment with them below!_